beginner-corp/slack/readme.md

 ### test setup

-You will need a `.env` file in the root of this repo with the following:
+Clone this repo and create a file called `.env` in the root with the following:

 ```
 SLACK_TOKEN=xxxx